ficocelliguy/bitburner-src/markdown/bitburner.cyberdeck.getconnections.md

 Gets a list of all of the current socket connections between cyberdeck mods.

-Mods require a connection to another charged module, or to the cyberdeck IO panel itself, in order for their stats to take effect.
+Mods require a connection to another charged mod, or to the cyberdeck IO panel itself, in order for their stats to take effect.

 **Signature:**